 - The way their brain works in regards to vocal communication.

 Parrots communicate by mimicking sounds they find pleasant.
 According to PLOS ONE, that even allows parrots to use sounds to call out to each other.

 This is possible because of a region of their genome sequence, which regulates brain development.
 This region is highly similar to our own.
 It’s what allowed us to evolve with higher cognitive abilities, such as:

 Parrots have bigger brains than other birds.
 They evolved the region in their genome sequence.
 That granted them the ability to communicate through sounds.
 This evolved genome sequence created a link between the:

 - Area of the brain in charge of auditory sensations

 Why Do Parrots Bob Their Heads To Music?

-That link is what allows parrots to hear music and bob their heads to the beat in perfect synchronization.
+That link allows parrots to hear music and bob their heads to the beat in perfect synchronization.
 It’s a natural response that parrots have.
 Other birds lack it because they either: